At the end of a project, you will need to decide which of your research data to preserve and dispose of.

 Where possible, data selected for long-term preservation should be made as discoverable and accessible as permitted.
 This is normally done by submitting the data to a discipline-specific or institutional repository, or a funder-established data centre.

 Some data cannot be made publicly available, due to personal or commercial sensitivity for example, and may be preserved but not shared.
-In these cases, you should contact IT Services (student only link) for advice on data storage options.
+In these cases, you should contact IT Services (login required) for advice on data storage options.

 Most funders expect data underlying published papers, and other data of long-term value, to be preserved for 10 to 30 years and made available if possible.